-Pregnancy and breast-feeding: Not enough is known about the use of honeysuckle during pregnancy and breast-feeding.
+Pregnancy and breast-feeding: There isn't enough reliable information to know if honeysuckle is safe to use when pregnant or breast-feeding.
 Stay on the safe side and avoid use.

 Surgery: Honeysuckle might slow blood clotting, so there is concern that it might increase the risk of extra bleeding during and after surgery.
 Stop using honeysuckle at least 2 weeks before a scheduled surgery.

 Medications that slow blood clotting (Anticoagulant / Antiplatelet drugs) interacts with HONEYSUCKLE

 Honeysuckle might slow blood clotting.
 Taking honeysuckle along with medications that also slow blood clotting might increase the risk of bruising and bleeding.

 Be cautious with this combination

 You Might Also Like